apache/incubator-stormcrawler/.github/PULL_REQUEST_TEMPLATE.md

 * You've squashed your commits into a single one
 * You've described what the PR does or at least point to a related issue
 * You've signed-ff your commits with 'git commit -s'
+* The code is properly formatted with 'mvn git-code-format:format-code -Dgcf.globPattern=**/*'

 Thanks!